ULJ-Yale/qunex/README.md

 Release notes
 -------------

-* 0.61.9 HCP Diffusion pipeline updated to match the latest version in HCP pipelines, removed race conditions in niutilities.
+* 0.61.9 HCP Diffusion pipeline updated to match the latest version in HCP pipelines, removed race conditions in niutilities, added CUDA.
 * 0.61.8 All DeDriftAndResample parameters are now properly passed to HCP pipelines.
 * 0.61.7 Added additional parameters to DeDriftAndResample.
 * 0.61.6 runQC now works properly when overwrite is set to no.